 Gailani D, Benjamin TF, Wheeler AP.
 Rare coagulation factor deficiencies.
 In: Hoffman R, Benz EJ, Silberstein LE, et al, eds.
 Hematology: Basic Principles and Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2023:chap 135.

-Hall JE.
+Hall JE, Hall ME.
 Hemostasis and blood coagulation.
-In Hall JE, ed.
+In Hall JE, Hall ME, eds.
 Guyton and Hall Textbook of Medical Physiology.
-13th ed.
-Philadelphia, PA: Elsevier; 2016:chap 37.
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 37.

 Ragni MV.
 Hemorrhagic disorders: coagulation factor deficiencies.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 165.